Guardianship of Thorn Abbey

 Authority relationship with the Diocese of Liege

-Under Count Ansfried, the abbey and church of Thorn was founded as the "own church" of Bishop Notger of Liege.
-This meant that the bishop exercised authority over the abbey at the end of the tenth century.
-This was still the case around 1100.
-Reference can be made to a charter from 1268 in which Hendrik, bishop of Chiemsee and acting bishop of Liege, declares that he has consecrated five altars in the abbey of Thorn (charter no. 27).
-Various documents show that the bishop and the cathedral chapter of St. Lambert in Liege exercised more than just spiritual powers over the abbey of Thorn during this period.
-By modern standards, there were actually also administrative and "judicial" powers.
-Regarding the former, reference can be made to the permission in 1243 by the Bishop of Liege, together with the Duke of Brabant, to abbess Hildegonde and the convent of Thorn to sell certain rights to the courts at Baarle and Gilze to the lord of Breda (charter no. 11).
-Also in 1265 the abbess and convent ask the Liege chapter for approval of the distribution of certain monastic estates (charters nos.
+Under Count Ansfried, the abbey and church of Thorn were founded as the “private church” of Bishop Notger of Liège.
+This meant that, by the end of the tenth century, the bishop exercised authority over the abbey.
+This remained the case around 1100 as well.
+Reference can be made to a charter from 1268 in which Henry, Bishop of Chiemsee and acting Bishop of Liège, declares that he consecrated five altars in the Abbey of Thorn (charter no. 27).
+Various documents show that during that period, the bishop and the cathedral chapter of Saint Lambert in Liège exercised more than just spiritual authority over Thorn Abbey.
+By modern standards, this also included administrative and “judicial” authority.
+Regarding the former, one may point to the permission granted in 1243 by the Bishop of Liège, together with the Duke of Brabant, to Abbess Hildegonde and the convent of Thorn to sell certain rights to the estates at Baarle and Gilze to the Lord of Breda (charter no. 11).
+Also, in 1265, the abbess and convent requested approval from the Liège chapter for the distribution of certain monastic properties (charters nos.
 22 and 23).
-In May and June 1299 abbess Guda of Rennenberg and the convent of Thorn on the one hand and the parish priests of Thorn, Oeteren, Beek, Eisden, Gilze and Baarle on the other hand ask the bishop of Liege or the pope to approve the agreements concerning the tithes and other rights within their parishes.
-The Liege chapter seals those rights at the request of all parties (charter no. 71).
+In May and June 1299, Abbess Guda van Rennenberg and the convent of Thorn on the one hand, and the parish priests of Thorn, Oeteren, Beek, Eisden, Gilze, and Baarle on the other, asked the Bishop of Liège or the Pope to approve the agreements regarding tithes and other rights within their parishes.
+The Liège chapter ratified these rights at the request of all parties (charter no. 71).

-In 1266 the Chapter of Liege issued a verdict in which the claim of the priest of 'Beke' (Beek near Bree), Willem van Buggenum, to all the large tithes there was rejected in favour of the convent of Thorn.
-Thus the Liege chapter acts as judge, although we should not associate it with modern notions of an independent magistrate, but rather with the idea of an involved authoritative decision-maker (charter no. 25).
-By a charter of 25 May 1299 (so 33 years later!), the chapter confirms a modified arrangement for the distribution of tithes at Beek (charter no. 69).
-In the same year the chapter seals an agreement on tithes between the abbey and the priest of Thorn, Jan van Baexem (charter no. 70).
+In 1266, the Chapter of Liège issued a ruling rejecting the claim of the parish priest of 'Beke' (Beek near Bree), Willem van Buggenum, to all the major tithes there, in favor of the Convent of Thorn.
+In doing so, the Liège chapter acted as a judge, though we should not think of this in terms of modern concepts of an independent magistrate, but rather as an authoritative decision-maker with a vested interest (charter no. 25).
+In a charter dated May 25, 1299 (i.e., 33 years later!), the chapter confirms a revised arrangement regarding the distribution of tithes in Beek (charter no. 69).
+In that same year, the chapter sealed an agreement regarding tithes between the abbey and the parish priest of Thorn, Jan van Baexem (charter no. 70).

 While at that time there was still a clear relationship of authority between the chapter of Liege and the abbey of Thorn, later documents show that this bond gradually weakened.